Want to know how to start a blog with WordPress and SiteGround?

 Blog post entries appear in reverse-chronological order, meaning newer posts appear before older ones on the blog page.

 As you might have guessed, loads of traditional websites like those created businesses and brands, also have blogs.
 All you really need to know is that what makes a blog different from a website is that content is being created ongoing.
 For example, my blog publishes a new post every Sunday and Wednesday.

-Don’t worry if any of that is confusing to you right now, we’ll talk more about this later on in this beginner’s guide to starting a blog.
+Don’t worry if any of that is confusing to you right now, we’ll talk more about this later on in this beginner’s guide to starting a blog in 2022.

 This Beginner’s Guide to Starting a Blog is organized into four parts:

 - #1: Choose a Blog Name and Niche

 Plus, be on the lookout for the homework icon 📝, which recaps all the steps you need to take in every section.

 How Much Does it Cost to Start a Blog?

 Before we jump headfirst into all the technical stuff, like domain names and hosting, we need to have a chat about how much it costs to blog.